The Price is Right

 passing on the good news as easy as possible.
 This means:

-who face the problem your app will help them overcome.
-Have some good canned responses and
+the problem your app will help them overcome.
+Have some good canned responses and phrases.

-Stay fresh.
-Even if users don’t think your app is perfect, if they see support is forthcoming
+- Stay fresh.
+Even if users don’t think your app is perfect, if they see support is

-and there is an effort to make things better, you’re going to have people ready to see what
+there is an effort to make things better, you’re going to have people ready to see what else

 The Good Word